faenrandir/a_careful_examination/documents/polygamy/denials/what_to_call_the_denials.md

 ### Evasions, mental gymnastics, circumlocations?

 Words and phrases that Hales references like "evasions", "mental gymnastics", "circumlocations", and "language with coded double meanings" capture the semantic process used, but not the intended effect on the audience of those denials.
 Leaders, including Joseph Smith, did not *just* evade, did not *just* talk around issues, did not *just* use coded language---they used this language so as to leave the audience with the distinct impression that the *opposite* of the truth was the truth.
-Because the intent was to mislead and the effect was highly misleading[^denialsmisleading] these denials are better referred to by the words "lie", "deception", or any number of the other words that happen similarly fit a particular denial ("equivocation", "prevarication", etc.).
+Because the intent was to mislead and the effect was highly misleading[^denialsmisleading] these denials are better referred to by the words "lie", "deception", or any number of the other words that happen to fit a particular denial ("equivocation", "prevarication", etc.).

 ### Are "Lies and deception" too harsh?